 Dynamic Design Landscaping has donated a lighted Xmas tree on Bridge Square.
 Evidently part of the deal allows the placement of a large sandwich board next to the tree that advertises their Xmas tree lot on South Highway 3.
 This seems a bit much to me and with its placement next to the big Northfield Area United Way thermometer, makes Bridge Square look cluttered.

 This big banner in Ames Park is promoting this Saturday’s Car Care Fair at Econofoods.
+If your business need advertising signs then you can order online.
 Participating businesses are all part of the Napa Auto Care network.
 I love the idea of the fair but I’m curious: can any business advertise in this park like this?
 Must a fee be paid?
 Are business banners different than non-profit banners?
 (I don’t see any guidelines on the City’s Rentals and Permits page.)
 If and when the Ames Park Master Plan is implemented, will advertising banners continue to be allowed in the park?